Mohit090301/Connect-Public/README.md

 -v1.1.3 -> Added a feature which lets users to share images between them.The images shared are not stored in the phone device.Also added feature to display in a new screen the profile pic and the pics shared in the chat by tapping on the photo.

 -v1.1.31 -> Added the ability to zoom in and zoom out any photo viewed by the user.Made some UI enhancements as well.

+-v1.1.8 -> Added group chat feature and message sending sound(it can be turned off by the user from the settings screen)